In Israel’s sea of grief, Adi Molcho says her husband’s death has stranded her on her own island

 But Molcho demurs.
 “A smile on the outside is not the same as an inner smile.
 A lot of the time I’m faking it because I understand there’s no choice.
 There are lots of times that I break down.
 I can’t tell you the amount of times I’ve cried in the bathroom stall and nobody knows.”

-Another, larger ritual the couple had was attending the weekly protests against the government’s plans for judicial overhaul.
+Another, larger ritual the couple had was attending the weekly protests against the government’s judicial overhaul.
 Since her husband’s death, Adi hasn’t watched the news and has distanced herself from politics.
 Nonetheless, in early September she joined tens of thousands on the street to demand the government secure a hostage deal after the bodies of six hostages, who had been executed by Hamas, were discovered in a tunnel in Rafah.

 “There was a speech about everyone coming back in coffins and it suddenly dawned on me that I’m a part of what they’re protesting against,” she said.
 “It’s a horrifying realization.
 I’m used to standing there with Gilad, not thinking about him coming back in a coffin.
 How can that be?”

-Her longing for Gilad only grows stronger with time, she said, but inversely, she finds herself able to function for longer periods.
+Her longing for Gilad only grows stronger with time, she said, but inversely, she has found herself able to function for longer periods.
 On her worst days, she calls her brother, a company commander currently fighting in Gaza, when he is on leave.
 “I scream at him, ‘I can’t deal with this pain.’” she said.
 “But an hour later, I’ll pick myself up off the ground and do something.
 Because there’s no choice.
 We need to go on.”

 Adi is holding off getting pregnant until she feels stronger emotionally but she said she hopes to begin the process in the coming months.